supervisely-ecosystem/mmclassification/README.md

 # For Developers
 - you can use sources of [Serve MMClassification app](https://github.com/supervisely-ecosystem/mmclassification/tree/master/supervisely/serve) as example of how to prepare weights, initialize model and apply it to an image and how to correctly interpret predictions
-- NN apps are based on the original MMClassification [release v5.0](https://github.com/ultralytics/yolov5/releases/tag/v5.0).
-Once a next official release is available, all apps will be synchronized with it and also released with the new versions.
-Before running any app you can choose what version to use.
-Also Supervisely Team will pull updates from original master branch from time to time.
+- NN apps are based on the original [MMClassification](https://github.com/open-mmlab/mmclassification).
+Official updates will be synchronized with from time to time or by request.

 # Contact & Questions & Suggestions

-- for technical support please leave issues, questions or suggestions to original [YOLOv5 repo](https://github.com/ultralytics/yolov5/issues) with the prefix `[Supervisely]`.
+- for technical support please leave issues, questions or suggestions in our [repo](https://github.com/supervisely-ecosystem/mmclassification).
 Our team will try to help.
 - also we can chat in slack channel [![](https://img.shields.io/badge/slack-chat-green.svg?logo=slack)](https://supervise.ly/slack)
 - if you are interested in Supervisely Enterprise Edition (EE) please send us a [request](https://supervise.ly/enterprise/?demo) or email Yuri Borisov at [sales@supervise.ly](sales@supervise.ly)

-Auxiliary apps

-- tags cooccurance
-- tags to image urls
-- copy-image-tags-to-objects